Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-integration.md

 ```
 The Main Node serves as the central controller of the system.
-When a proof of vulnerability (PoV) is received, it distributes the task **in parallel** to multiple Sub Nodes, each operating as an independent execution unit that runs several agents simultaneously.
+When PoV is received, it distributes the task **in parallel** to multiple Sub Nodes, each operating as an independent execution unit that runs several agents simultaneously.
 Once a patch is returned, the Main Node validates it to ensure that it complies with policy requirements and that the vulnerability can no longer be triggered.

 Each Sub Node, in contrast, processes its assigned vulnerability **sequentially**.
 It runs multiple agents one after another, with each agent attempting to generate a valid patch using different algorithms or heuristics.
 As soon as any agent successfully produces a working patch, that patch is immediately adopted, and the Sub Node stops further execution for that specific vulnerability.